akshay5995/powerbi-report-component/README.md

 It's a minimalistic React component for embedding a Microsoft PowerBI report, dashboard or tile into your React application.

+*Now the component has additional feature to create report in embedType = 'report' mode.*

 This repository is actively maintained by [Akshay Ram (akshay5995)](https://github.com/akshay5995) and [Satya J (satya-j)](https://github.com/satya-j).

 ## Installation